Influenza vaccine for children - What you need to know

 PDF 1.06 MB

-Several brands of flu vaccine from different manufacturers are used and they become available at different times.
+Different brands of the flu vaccine from different manufacturers are used and they become available at different times.
 Some flu vaccines are used only in the funded program, some are used only for private programs and others may be used for both funded and private programs.

 Check with your immunisation provider to find out approximately when they will have the vaccine available and when you will be able to book in to have the vaccine.

-All funded flu vaccines available in Australia in 2020 are latex free.
+All funded flu vaccines available in Australia in 2022 are latex free

 All children six months to less than nine years of age receiving flu vaccine for the first time should receive two doses at least one month apart to improve their immune response.
 Otherwise, if a child in this age group has received at least one flu vaccine in a previous flu season they only require one dose each subsequent year.